kazeulo/TUKIB/README.md

 5. Push to the branch (`git push origin feature-name`).
 6. Open a Pull Request.

-Please ensure that your code adheres to the coding standards and passes any tests before submitting a pull request.
+Please ensure that there are no errors or issues before submitting a pull request.

 ### Contributors